How To Create A Competitive Analysis

-Your competitive analysis should give your stakeholders an overview of how the playing field is looking.
-A side-by-side comparison with top competitors helps teams strategize better, plan business growth, and provide a clearer vision to the organization.
-Each company should first consider defining the criteria for the comparison.
-Common high-level pieces are company information, description, products or services, strengths and weaknesses, and market fit.
+Your competitive analysis should give your stakeholders an overview of how the playing field looks.
+A side-by-side comparison with top competitors helps teams strategize better, plan business growth and provide a clearer vision for the organization.
+When creating a competitive analysis, you should first consider defining the criteria for the comparison.
+Common high-level pieces are company information, description, products or services, strengths and weaknesses and market-fit.